Rings of Saturn (band): History

-Rings of Saturn was formed in 2009 in high school only as a studio recording project with Lucas Mann on guitars, bass, and keyboards, Peter Pawlak on vocals, and Brent Silletto on drums.
+Rings of Saturn was formed in 2009 in high school as a studio-only recording project with Lucas Mann on guitars, bass, and keyboards; Peter Pawlak on vocals, and Brent Silletto on drums.
 The band posted a track titled "Abducted" online and quickly gained listeners.
 The band recorded their debut album, Embryonic Anomaly, with Bob Swanson at Mayhemnness Studios in Sacramento, California.
 The album was self-released by the band on May 25, 2010.
 Four months after releasing Embryonic Anomaly, the band signed to Unique Leader Records.
-In the months following the band's signing, Joel Omans was added as a second guitarist and the band graduated high school which led to their embarking on tours.
+In the months following the band's signing, Joel Omans was added as a second guitarist and the band graduated high school, which led to their embarking on tours.
 Embryonic Anomaly was re-released through Unique Leader on March 1, 2011, and their two following albums would later also be released through the label.
 Brent Silletto and Peter Pawlak both left the band in December 2011.

-Rings of Saturn, which at this point only included Lucas Mann and Joel Omans, toured with many different touring members before forming a line-up which added Ian Bearer, Sean Martinez and Ian Baker on vocals, bass, and drums respectively.
+Rings of Saturn, which at this point only included Mann and Omans, toured with many different touring members before forming a line-up which added Ian Bearer, Sean Martinez and Ian Baker on vocals, bass, and drums respectively.
 This line-up recorded their second studio album, Dingir, with the same producer from Embryonic Anomaly.
 The album was originally scheduled to be released on November 20, 2012, but due to legal issues, the album release was pushed back to February 5, 2013.
-In response to the legal push and a pre-production version of the album leaking on the internet, the vocalist, Ian Bearer, uploaded the finished album on his YouTube channel and put up the entire album for download via Total Deathcore.
-Ian Baker and Sean Martinez parted ways with the band shortly after the official release of Dingir, the band later took part in The Summer Slaughter Tour of 2013 adding Jesse Beahler for drums until the end of the tour.
+In response to the legal push and a pre-production version of the album leaking on the internet, Bearer uploaded the finished album on his YouTube channel and put up the entire album for download via Total Deathcore.
+Baker and Martinez parted ways with the band shortly after the official release of Dingir.
+The band later took part in The Summer Slaughter Tour of 2013, adding Jesse Beahler for drums until the end of the tour.

-Rings of Saturn went into recording their 3rd studio album in Pittsburgh, Pennsylvania, having Aaron Kitcher of Infant Annihilator and Black Tongue to fill in all drums arrangements as a special guest on the album.
+Rings of Saturn went into recording their 3rd studio album in Pittsburgh, Pennsylvania, having Aaron Kitcher of Infant Annihilator and Black Tongue to fill in all drum arrangements as a special guest on the album.
 Aaron Stechauner later joined as a full-time member for drums after the album was finished.
 On July 1, 2014, the band released the cover art and track list to their third studio album Lugal Ki En which was released on October 14, 2014.
 They also released their first music video for "Senseless Massacre" directed by Alex T. Reinhard.
-The band toured the United States, Canada, and for the first time Mexico shortly after but no new songs were played from the newly released album.
-On December 9, Joel Omans announced his departure from the band, stating on his personal Facebook that he left because Lucas Mann became "a hack of a musician" and "hindered the band from playing new songs from Lugal Ki En" during its album release tour.
+The band toured the United States, Canada, and for the first time Mexico shortly after, but no new songs were played from the newly released album.
+On December 9, Omans announced his departure from the band, stating on his personal Facebook that he left because Mann became "a hack of a musician" and "hindered the band from playing new songs from Lugal Ki En" during its album release tour.
 Two weeks later, on December 26, Miles Dimitri Baker was announced as their new second guitarist.